-A winter of sporting endeavour – as the Pyeongchang Winter Olympics is well underway and the Paralympics approaches – provides plenty of opportunity to marvel at just how fit elite sports people are, generally from the comfort of a sofa.
+A summer of sporting endeavour – as the World Cup and Wimbledon are well underway – we are provided with plenty of opportunities to marvel at just how fit elite sports people are, generally from the comfort of a sofa.
 Even if you put in a few hours per week at the gym, or regularly go jogging, it’s hard not to see the gulf which exists between professional athletes and us mere mortals.
 The question is whether these highly toned gods and goddesses represent the absolute zenith of fitness, or whether there’s a higher level yet.
 One possible way of answering this is to take a look at the fitness requirements demanded of anyone who wants to join the Royal Marines.

 Bear in mind that these are the minimum standards expected before the Marines get their hands on you and start actually training you.
 This, in other words, is the easy bit.